Home New Search Gallery How-To Books Links Workshops About Contact

 back to Performance or back to Introduction.

-This 70-300mm VR lens has very little, if any, falloff towards the corners of a digital frame.
-It is far superior to the 18-200mm VR, which has dark corners at 200mm and f/5.6.
+This 70-300mm VR lens has very little, if any, falloff towards the corners of a DX frame.
+It is far superior to the 18-200mm VR, which has dark corners at 200mm and f/5.6 on DX.

 This is the falloff as seen on a digital camera.
-It will be worse on film.
+It will be worse on film and FX.
 From what little I tried it, it still seems pretty good on my F100.

 These are shots of an Expodisc.
 This is a tough test which shows even the slightest falloff.
 You'll never see this in normal photography.
 Ignore the minor exposure variations between frames.